essandess/privoxy-adblock/README.md

 This script is modified to work in an OS X environment and does not require root privileges.

+This fork of https://github.com/skroll/privoxy-adblock is modified to download adblock's `easylist.txt` to `/ust/local/etc`, update the filter and action files, and restart Privoxy only when a newer version is available.
+A plist to accomplish this is provided in the git https://github.com/essandess/osxfortress.

 **Note:** This script requires `wget` to be installed on the system.

 Usage